-Version 3.0 is scary.
-Maybe it’s because I don’t understand it; maybe it’s because there’s no rule book; maybe it’s because there’s no one to help explain the new features because I’m an early adopter of the program.
+Version 3.0 of Frances is scary.
+Maybe it’s because I don’t understand it; maybe it’s because there’s no rule book; maybe it’s because there’s no one to help explain the new features.
+After all, I’m an early adopter of the program.
 For whatever reason, I’m scared to death (no pun intended).
-Versions 1 & 2 were easier – I was able to anticipate so many of the glitches because I watched so many people operating on similar programs.
+Versions 1 and 2 were easier – I was able to anticipate so many of the glitches because I watched so many people operating on similar programs.
 I’m in uncharted territory now!

 The old Frances could evaluate any situation with ease and quickly find solutions to problems.
 She had a mind like a steel trap and could decipher the most difficult situations without batting an eye.
 Can’t understand something?
 Frances will help.
 Can’t decide which choice to make?
 Frances will calmly help you understand your options.
 Having a panic attack?
 Feeling stressed?
 Need help?
 Frances will be there for you – she’s the go-to girl.